 What is the most important thing to remember when attempting this procedure?
 Please indicate the steps (e.g., 2.4., 2.5.) in the Protocol section of the script that this advice applies to.

-: [1].
+Erik Bojorges-Valdez: To ensure that all EEG channels look quite like assess a reliable signal-to-noise ratio [1].

-INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera ()
+INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera (3.1 to 3.7)

 Following this procedure, what other methods can be performed?
 What questions would these additional methods answer?

-: [1].
+Mario Buenrostro: this technique could help the researchers to answer a lot of questions related to behavior performance and electrical brain activity, as evoked potential like p300 tests, Stroop, or steady-state [1].

 INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera